An NRI is a person resident outside India who is a citizen of India or is a person of Indian origin.

 Yes.
 You can avail of loans against your NRO/NRE/FCNR Deposits.
 The loan/overdraft can be used for personal purposes or for carrying on Business activities other than 1) Relending 2) Agricultural/Plantation activities 3) Real Estate Business.

-• Returning Indians can avail of the following facilities:
+- Returning Indians can avail of the following facilities:

-Maintenance of assets abroad: An NRI, who has stayed abroad continuously for at least one year, is permitted to maintain his investments in bank deposits, shares, securities, business and immovable properties abroad.
+Maintenance of assets abroad: An NRI, who has stayed abroad continuously for at least one year, is permitted to maintain his investments in bank deposits, shares, securities, business and immovable properties abroad. - Eligibility to open a Resident Foreign Currency Account (RFC): NRIs returning permanently, after a continuous stay of minimum one year abroad, can open Resident Foreign Currency Accounts with banks in India.

 Yes.
 However, the company offering shares for subscription must seek RBI permission to allot shares through a private arrangement to the NRI.